inovex/elements/doc/contributing/04-developing-components.md

 We have native and custom properties in components.
 For example, the `ino-button` element has native properties like `disabled` and **prefixed** custom attributes like `ino-color-scheme`.
 This differentation helps the user to understand the underyling functionality and prohibits incompatibilities with native elements.

 For each property, we provide a short jsdoc when defining a property.
 This comment should contain a short and precise description of the property's functionality.
-Take time since this description is compiled by stencil and used in the storybook.
+Take some time when writing this description, since it will be compiled by stencil and used in the storybook.

 ## Events

 Similar to properties, we differentiate between native and Custom Events.
 Native events are triggered by native html elements like `<input>` and bubble out of the scope automatically.
-For example the button element uses a `HTMLButtonElement` internally that emits `click`, ... events).
+For example, the button element uses a `HTMLButtonElement` internally that emits `click`, ... events).

-**Important:** Native events are not defined in the component.
+**Important:** Native events are not defined inside the component.
 For this reason, we provide an explanation of their behaviour in the `readme.md` and add them to the **Usage** section.

 Every time we provide a Custom Event for a component we always set their action in **present tense**.

-Here are some examples to make it easier for you to decide how the name of the event should be:
+Here are some examples to make the naming easier for you:

 ### Example 1: The ino-input Component